 Did you know that Go is a highly valued technology for web and mobile development?
-Today we tell you what you need to know about the Go programming language.
+In this article, we explain the utilities, features, pros and cons of the Go programming language.
 Read on and find out how it can help you.

 What is Go and what is it for?